oracle-livelabs/developer/dev-ai-app-dev-manufacturing/user-story/user-story.md

 ## Conclusion

-In conclusion our Grid Interconnection Approval App was able to leverage Oracle database 23ai technologies such as **AI Vector Search, Property Graph and JSON Duality Views** to:
+In conclusion our Purchase Order Approval App was able to leverage Oracle database 23ai technologies such as **AI Vector Search, Property Graph and JSON Duality Views** to:

 ✅ Automate profile evaluations